puppetlabs/puppet/acceptance/README.md

 ### Environment Variables
 A detailed description of the available environment variables can be found by running `bundle exec rake ci:help`.
-This will print a list of both required and optional environment variable with short descriptions on how they are used.
+This will print a list of both required and optional environment variables with short descriptions on how they are used.
 Please review all of these options as they will impact how your test servers are provisioned.
 This rake task is the most up to date source for this information.
+Please read through the available variables, their defaults, and what they do.
+They may impact your acceptance run in ways you do not expect.

 ### Customizing Test Targets
-If you are using the vmpooler hypervisor and the internal pooling api, you can customize the platforms to test on using the HOSTS environment variable.
-The internal pooling api is only available to Puppet, Inc. employees.
+If you are using the vmpooler hypervisor internal to Puppet, Inc. infrastructure, you can customize the platforms to test on using the `HOSTS` environment variable.
 You'll set the `HOSTS` environment variable to the host string you want to test, such as `HOSTS=redhat7-64ma-windows2012r2-64a`.

-If you are unsure of the syntax you need, you can verify the host string against the options in
-[beaker hostgenerator](https://github.com/puppetlabs/beaker-hostgenerator/blob/master/lib/beaker-hostgenerator/data.rb).
-Be sure to use the key from the hash structure.
-You can safely ignore the data associated with the key.
-Generally, this string will be in the format `{platform}{version}-{architecture}{role/s}`.
+For a list of available `HOSTS` platforms and their exact naming structures, check the keys listed in [beaker hostgenerator](https://github.com/puppetlabs/beaker-hostgenerator/blob/master/lib/beaker-hostgenerator/data.rb).
+Generally, this string will be in the format
+`{platform}{version}-{architecture}{role/s}`.
 You will most often use either the agent (a) or master (m) role, but you can find a list of available roles in [beaker hostgenerator](https://github.com/puppetlabs/beaker-hostgenerator/blob/master/lib/beaker-hostgenerator/roles.rb).